Professor Caveman

-Professor Caveman is an American rock band from New Jersey.
+Professor Caveman, now performing as Chico Romano, is an American rock band from New Jersey.

 History

 Professor Caveman was founded in 2014 by Rob Romano, a printmaking major, during his freshman year at Rutgers University.
 Their music is classified as garage and punk, and they draw comparison to the bands Foxygen, Best Coast and the musician Mac DeMarco.
 Their first EP, the six-track grape., was released on February 23, 2014.
 It is described as psychedelic surf-rock, and draws comparison to the music of the Beach Boys.

 Professor Caveman's second EP, Vol. 2, was released on December 5, 2014, and features "latin bossa nova undertones and a more prominent punk-rock influence, creating a mélange of genres that work together harmoniously."
 By 2014, Professor Caveman became popular in New Brunswick's basement scene, and they played at the college radio station, 90.3 The Core's 2014 musical festival Corefest.The Deli calls their third album, Vol. 3, "a super intriguing and borderline bizarre EP," adding that "the luscious, crisp guitar chords[,] melt, blend, and evolve into something else entirely; cryptic and fuzzy vocals mumble barely articulate lyrics with a South American flavor, wallowing into ever-changing bass lines and drum beats, all accompanied by a horn section."